All Episodes

 I mean, I hate to, you know, it's like the Olympics that we're all in this together at some point here, folks.

-But you know, the UK Parliament is meeting tomorrow.
+But, you know, the UK Parliament is meeting tomorrow.

-That they're being recalled.
+They're being recalled.

 That's not good.

-Uh the European Union, all their countries are meeting on Wednesday for emergency meetings.
+The European Union, all their countries are meeting on Wednesday for emergency meetings.

 They made a strong statement, though.